anilsinghn/python_code/README.md

-I post some of my python projects here. hope you like them.
+I post some of my interesting python code here. hope you like them.